 About Us

-This is in line with the statutary aims of the Progress & Change Action Lab association.
+This is in line with the statutary aims of the Progress & Change Partnerships, known legally as Progress & Change Action Lab.

-P&C Action Lab is a Swiss-based non-governmental organisation governed by a Board of eminent leaders and experts in human rights, international law and climate justice.
-As an association, it ensures non-profit status for its partners, transparent management of resources and flexibility to respond to project and partner needs.
+Progress & Change Partnership, known legally as Progress & Change Action Lab, is a Swiss-based non-governmental organisation governed by a Board of eminent leaders and experts in human rights, international law and climate justice.
+As a non-for-profit association under by Swiss law, it ensures non-profit status for its partners, transparent management of resources and flexibility to respond to project and partner needs

 A Conversation with our President